satvik-tandon/OTelShield/README.md

 - Prometheus at `http://localhost:9090`.
 - Grafana at `http://localhost:3000`.

+The sample app emits intentionally sensitive fields (emails, headers, user IDs) so you can confirm masking, drops, and HMAC tokenization are working.

 ## ocb quickstart

-If you want a copy/paste ocb build + telemetrygen validation flow, see `docs/ocb-quickstart.md`.
+If you want a copy/paste ocb build + telemetrygen validation flow (including the release binary download option), see `docs/ocb-quickstart.md`.

 ## Project layout